Mlrn206/Mlrn206/README.md

 * 🤝  I'm open to collaborating on Projects
 * ⚡  I am a PowerGirl but dont tell anyone.

+Education:
+I studied my primary school at SJKC THUNG HON CHENDRONG and followed by SMK ST. BERNAEDETTES’ CONVENT BATU GAJAH for my secondary school.
+Then , UTM is the place where my foundation and degree life start since 2022.

 ### Skills